Jkintree2/open-collective-intelligence/README.md

 ### Contact
 John Kintree, jkintree@gmail.com
 ### Resources
+* Mem0 might be more computationally efficient than Zep Graphiti for storing and retrieving memories from conversations, https://mem0.ai/
 * Audrey Tang, 37 minutes video on The Power of Collective Intelligence, https://youtu.be/2OGKzOWplyQ?si=aeJV7ql3JQZKCNoA
 * Knowledge Graph of Thought paper, https://arxiv.org/abs/2504.02670
 * Project Alexandria, to construct a graph of facts extracted from scientific papers, https://arxiv.org/abs/2502.19413